 How do I unencrypt an encrypted EBS volume?

-I want to unencrypt an Amazon Elastic Block Store (Amazon EBS) volume that was encrypted using a default AWS Key Management Service (KMS) customer master key (CMK) or a custom CMK.
+I want to unencrypt an Amazon Elastic Block Store (Amazon EBS) volume that was encrypted using a default AWS Key Management Service (KMS) key or a custom KMS key.
 How do I do this?

 You can copy an encrypted volume to a new, unencrypted volume using a temporary Amazon Elastic Compute Cloud (Amazon EC2) instance.
 You can then attach the unencrypted volume to your original instance.